TobikoData/sqlmesh/docs/integrations/airflow.md

 - The `sqlmesh plan` command is issued by users.
 When they issue the command and choose to backfill, the built-in scheduler executes the project's models in the data warehouse.
 - The `sqlmesh run` command is issued by the MWAA Airflow instance on an appropriate cadence - users do not run the command themselves.
 MWAA then runs the DAG and executes the models in the data warehouse.

+The SQLMesh janitor process will also run automatically to clean up DAGs and other SQLMesh artifacts that are no longer needed.

 To implement this approach: